charlie9660/Scraping/README.md

 # Scraping Script 0.0.1

-1.Work with Dynamic website
+1.Work with Dynamic website and avoid bot detection.
-2.Impersonate as human user to avoid bot detection.
+2.For one specific site